 There's another way to look at interest, and that's in terms of how it can help you grow your money instead.
 Imagine what you might have earned if you had put the $50 into a savings account for 28 years.
 Even at today's current low rates, it would have been a substantial amount.

-For instance, let's say you started a savings account or opened a CD with a 5% rate and deposited $50 every month for 28 years.
-Also, let's include what you would have paid in taxes with a tax rate of 25% on the income that generated.
+For instance, let's say you started a brokerage account with a 5% rate and deposited $50 every month for 28 years.
+Let's also account for what you would have paid in taxes with a tax rate of 25% on the income that generated.

 A lot of individuals get tempted by the credit advertisements and deals that are too good to be true.
 However, when you look at the long-term consequences, the low monthly payment offers will usually cost you a lot more money.

 It is a good idea to learn about how much a credit card transaction would really cost before going through with the purchase.
 You can check for yourself using a credit and debt management calculator.
 Check out a “minimal payment credit card calculator,” which can tell you:

 - Your total cost with minimum payments

 - How many payments it will take to pay off the entire balance with minimum payments

 - How different rates will affect the total costs

 Credit companies usually make huge profits by offering teaser rates and low minimum payments.
 It is one way of maintaining their income by keeping consumers in debt for 10, 20 or even 30 years.
 Instead of adding to their income, you might consider building a savings account by depositing what you would have spent on your minimum monthly credit card payments.